BenTaylorPublic/screeps/README.md

     Keep spawning like usual, but also it spawns scavengers itself (as well as other neighbours) Use scavengers to come loot it
     Scavenger logic will have to be modified to not desposit to offloading rooms

-Scavengers
-    Their carry parts provided is based on returning to their current room Set returningTtl on first return
-        Calculate rescavenge when fully depsited based on returningTtl Both values nullable
 ```

 ## Flag Names